-On the other side, native SQL engines have been developed for a few years, such as Clickhouse, Arrow and Velox, etc. With features like native execution, columnar data format and vectorized data processing, these native engines can outperform Spark's JVM based SQL engine.
-However, they only support single node execution.
+In recent years, several native SQL engines have been developed, such as ClickHouse and Velox.
+With features like native execution, columnar data formats, and vectorized data processing, these engines can outperform Spark’s JVM-based SQL engine.
+However, they currently don't directly support Spark SQL execution.

 export GLUTEN_JAR=/PATH/TO/GLUTEN_JAR spark-shell \ --master yarn --deploy-mode client \ --conf spark.plugins=org.apache.gluten.GlutenPlugin \ --conf spark.memory.offHeap.enabled=true \ --conf spark.memory.offHeap.size=20g \ --conf spark.driver.extraClassPath=${GLUTEN_JAR} \ --conf spark.executor.extraClassPath=${GLUTEN_JAR} \ --conf spark.shuffle.manager=org.apache.spark.shuffle.sort.ColumnarShuffleManager ...